 * Entering grades

-***Net proceeds benefit Bearbotics and Monumental Impact programs.
+**Net proceeds benefit Bearbotics and Monumental Impact student programs

-Participants will explore robotic techniques using LEGO Mindstorm EV3 and mission models from FIRST LEGO League (FLL).
+Participants will explore robotic techniques using mission models from FIRST LEGO League (FLL).
 A chance to discover mechanical and software techniques that are even applicable to the more advanced robotics platforms that are used in FIRST Tech Challenge (FTC) and FIRST Robotics Competition (FRC) competitions.
-The program will be a loose format to encourage networking, team building skills and social interactions with like-minded individuals.
+Come join us and gain some fundamentals in robotics with coaches, mentors and team members of Bearbotics.
+A great way to network and build your community with like-minded individuals.

 Through this two-day workshop, students will learn how to apply their foundational programming knowledge to build a basic web application.
 This course will focus on backend development using Python, open-source database technologies, and commonly used open-source libraries.

 This workshop will be fast-paced but should be an enjoyable experience.
 Students are encouraged to continue self-educating and experimenting with the code they will write during the workshop.
 Students should bring their own laptops to set up their environment and have the ability to continue experimenting with their code after the workshop.